MCOM 256.102 (Writing for the Media)

 M E M O R A N D U M

-TO: All Students in the Department Of Mass Communication and Communication Studies
+TO: All Students in the Department of Mass Communication

 FROM: Department Faculty

 The Department of Mass Communication maintains the following policy regarding plagiarism:

 - Any words or images quoted directly from a source must be footnoted and in quotation marks.
 Similarly, in oral presentations, attributions must be clear.